www.musicalschwartz.com > Stephen Schwartz > Recordings

 When I looked at the back of the CD at the store, it was funny how the performers on the CD were a veritable who's who currently on Broadway.
 Marin Mazzie, Kristen Chenowith, Jason Daniely, Brian D'arcy James, Alice Ripley, Emily Skinner, Susan Egan, Michelle Pawk... and those that I haven't heard of are made waves on Broadway later (Laura Benanti is now in Swing!, Luba Mason is/was playing Linda Eder's part in Jeckyll and Hyde, Dorothy Loudon gave an incredible performance on "My Favorite Broadway"... unfortunately, her performance is only on the DVD and cut from the PBS broadcast) It had gotten raves on the internet newsgroup rec.arts.theatre.musicals ... and I promptly got it.

-My favorite songs are the With You/Gifts of Love combo (separately, the songs were "eh"... but together, it's gorgeous).. and of course, "Fathers and Sons" which is beautiful and touches my heart.
+My favorite songs are the with You/Gifts of Love combo (separately, the songs were "eh"... but together, it's gorgeous).. and of course, "Fathers and Sons" which is beautiful and touches my heart.
 The version of "When You Believe" should be the definitive version over the Whitney/Mariah duet... sung by Ann Marie Millazo who starred in the recent production of "Bright Lights Big City" in the theatre that discovered "Rent".
 Definitely one of the best Varese Sarabande albums. (for another of Stephen Schwartz's songs on the Varese S. albums, check out Emily Skinner and Alice Ripleys album "Unsuspecting Hearts" ... they do a great version of "Solid Silver Platform Shoes" from "The Magic Show") There is a rumor that Kristen Chenowith will be singing an unproduced Stephen Schwartz song in an upcoming album.. :)

 Review by Carol de Giere